|PHY1030||Practical Physics and IT Skills||2023-24|

 Part A: Practical Laboratory

-General supervision and assistance are available in the laboratory from the demonstrators.
-Each demonstrator monitors the progress of the assigned pairs, taking a pastoral role and reporting any problems to the Module Coordinator.
-Feedback is given on each experiment during a 15-minute marking session with a demonstrator.
-For the oral presentation in the Student Conference, the assessment is made by all demonstrators with partial input from the students.
+General supervision and assistance are available from the demonstrators during the time-tabled practical sessions.
+Each demonstrator conducts the initial discussion with and monitors the progress of the assigned students, taking a pastoral role and reporting any problems to the Module Coordinator.
+Feedback is given on each experiment during a 15-minute final discussion with a demonstrator.
+For the oral presentation in the Student Conference, the assessment is made by demonstrators with partial input from the students.

 Note: The Communication and Key Skills content and activities are described in the PHY0000 component description.